csotelo/low-code-starter-stack/README.md

-# Low-Code Starter Stack (Data Engineering Platform)
+# Low-Code Starter Stack

 ## Purpose
-This project is a personal starter blueprint designed to facilitate the rapid deployment of a low-code automation and data engineering environment.
+This project is a personal starter blueprint designed to facilitate the rapid deployment of a low-code automation.
 It bridges the gap between **n8n** (automation), **NoSQL/Relational databases**, and **S3-compatible storage**, providing a robust foundation for projects.

 ## Technical Information
 The stack is built on a **Twelve-Factor App** methodology, utilizing Docker Compose for container orchestration on **Debian 13**.
 It features strict service dependency management through health checks.